bowhead/web3.js/docs/web3-aht-contract.rst

 .. _contract-encodeABI:

-maht.ds.myMaht.d.encodeABI
+methods.myMethod.encodeABI
 =====================

 .. code-block:: javascript

-    myContract.maht.ds.myMaht.d([param1[, param2[, ...]]]).encodeABI()
+    myContract.methods.myMethod([param1[, param2[, ...]]]).encodeABI()

-Encodes the ABI for this maht.d.
-This can be used to send a transaction, call a maht.d, or pass it into another smart contracts maht.d as arguments.
+Encodes the ABI for this method.
+This can be used to send a transaction, call a method, or pass it into another smart contracts method as arguments.

 ----------